am-msba/MIP-Optimization-Solver/README.md

-# MIP_Optimization_Solver_Project
+# Factory Location Porblem MIP Optimization Solver
-An MIP Optimization solver project
+An MIP Optimization solver project that looked at the Factory Location Problem and used an MIP Optimizer within python to solve it using a set of randomly generated data.